Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Change sublayer renderer/README.md

 ## How the app works

 Tap on `Apply renderer` button to apply a class breaks renderer based on population for each county.
+Tap on the `Reset` button to reset to original renderer.

 ![](image1.png)